Pyrrhic Victory (EP)

-Pyrrhic Victory is an EP by metalcore band Zao, released on November 3, 2017.
+Pyrrhic Victory is the sixth EP by American metalcore band Zao, released on November 3, 2017.
 It is the third release by the band on their own Observed/Observer Recordings label since their reactivation in 2015 after several years of hiatus.
 The songs were recorded during the same sessions that resulted in 2015's Xenophobe and 2016's The Well-Intentioned Virus.
 The EP in its entirety was streamed on the Metal Injection website on October 31, 2017.